 All long-term debt to be repaid from governmental resources are reported as liabilities in the government-wide statements.
-The long-term debt consists of general obligation bonds.
+The long-term debt consists of a capital lease.

 Long-term debt for governmental funds is not reported as liabilities in the fund financial statements.
-The debt proceeds are reported as other financing sources and payments of principal and interest reported as expenditures.

-j) Vacation and Sick Leave
+The debt proceeds are reported as other financing sources and payments of principle and interest reported as expenditures k) Vacation and Sick Leave

 Full time employees are entitled to eighteen days vacation after one year of service.
 Each year the employee must take their vacation time before their anniversary date (day they first began working).
-If not taken before their anniversary date, the vacation time is forfeited.
-The vacation period shall be increased one day for each year of service over ten years, up to a maximum period of thirty days.
-There is no material accumulated vacation at December 31, 2003.
+If not taken by their anniversary date the vacation time is forfeited.
+The vacation period shall be increased one day for each year of services over ten years, up to a maximum vacation period of thirty days.
+There is no accumulated vacation at December 31, 2003.

 Every fireman in the employ of a fire protection district shall be entitled to full pay during sickness or incapacity not brought about by his own negligence or culpable indiscretion for a period of not less than fifty-two weeks.
 A fireman employed by any fire protection district who draws full pay during sickness or incapacity shall have such pay decreased by the amount of workers' compensation benefits actually received by the employee.
 A fireman is entitled to sick leave benefits even though the injury or illness may have occurred while he was off duty.
 Firemen are not prohibited from engaging in part-time employment while receiving sick leave.
-A probationary firemen who is not a regular or permanent firemen is not entitled to sick leave benefits provided by the district.
-Sick leave does not accumulate for District employees accordingly there is no accrued sick leave as of December 31, 2003.
+A probationary fireman who is not a regular or permanent firemen is not entitled to sick leave benefits provided by the district.
+There is no accumulated sick leave for the District as of December 31, 2003.

-k) Fund Equity
+i) Fund Equity